kbab6aoo/resume/readme.md

 ###### Overview
 The role was to work collaboratively with the software engineering team to deploy and operate Video Systems in the Cloud, and help automate and streamline operations and processes.
 ###### Business Delivery:
--	Servce as Conflunence technical resource and SME
+-	Serve as Confluence technical resource and SME
 	-	Migrate Confluence wiki systems
 	-	Maintain and improve runbooks and operational processes
 	-	Establish and promote best practices for the usage of Confluence
 -	Resolve issues in clients test and production environments
--	Restrict Acess to resources
+-	Restrict Access to resources
 	-	User creation and administration

 ###### Technology Stack: